Resources for Parents & Students

 Improving the Lives of All Affected by Autism

 We understand what you are going through.
 We are local and want to help.
 We support people with autism spectrum disorders, their families, professionals and others in the community by sharing information, supporting research, providing networking opportunities and promoting awareness through education and training.
-Visit our website
+Visit the Autism Society website

 Bayside Cheer - CLOSED Indefinitely - see announcement at Website link below